flycheck/flycheck/doc/manual/extending.rst

 The syntax checker is pretty much the same as before, except that a new element was added to :checkprop:`:command`.
-This element passes the value of the new option variable :el:option:`flycheck-phpcs-standard` to the syntax checker.
-This variable is declared with the special macro :el:macro:`flycheck-def-option-var` at the beginning.
+This element passes the value of the new option variable :option:`flycheck-phpcs-standard` to the syntax checker.
+This variable is declared with the special macro :macro:`flycheck-def-option-var` at the beginning.

 Chaining syntax checkers
 ------------------------